dsett/FedSentencing/Documents/CodeReview.md

 Julia: Acoustics in Python -- Yes, it was clear.
 I had to read it twice, and check out the notebooks, but once I read the notebooks and understood the project, I found that the ReadMe was actually clear.
 Perhaps could use a little more exposition.

 Mistergroot: Coral Reefs-- This was the clearest of them all.
-Terrific doumentation throughout this project.
+Terrific documentation throughout this project.
 In the ReadMe, I would just suggest including a screenshot of the app.

 2. Did your peer have Python scripts in a directory named project, and were you able to understand the structure of the python scripts?